bpampuch/grunt-dump-dir/README.md

 Default value: ``

 A string value which is trimmed from physical path when JSON keys are created.

+#### options.pre
+Type: string
+Default value: `module.exports = `

+String which prefixes generated JSON.
+Should be used to specify the assignment.
+The default `module.exports = ` is not very functional unless the file is used as input to browserify.

+Usually you should set it to something like `var myVariable = `

 ### Usage Examples